-- o How is flood risk at the site likely to be affected by climate change? - Check appropriate allowances (see Section 5.9.1).
-52

-5. Flood Risk Management measures

-How will the site be protected from flooding, including from the potential impacts of climate change, over the lifetime of the development?

-6. Residual risks

-- What are the consequences to the site of flood defence failure?
+- For each source how would flooding occur?
+Referencing any historical records - What existing surface water drainage infrastructure is present on the site?
+Consultation required with LPA, LLFA, EA and water companies) - 3.
+Probability - Confirm the flood zone designation for the site (refer to the Flood Map for Planning: Flood Map for planning) - o Determine the actual and residual risks at the site - What are the discharge rates and volumes generated by the existing site and proposed development?
+How should these be attenuated and to what rates? - 4.
+Climate change - How is flood risk at the site likely to be affected by climate change? - Check appropriate allowances (see Section 5.9.1).52 - 5.
+Flood Risk Management measures - How will the site be protected from flooding, including from the potential impacts of climate change, over the lifetime of the development? - 6.
+Residual risks - What are the consequences to the site of flood defence failure?
 Breach / overtopping scenarios should be modelled. - What are the consequences to the site of asset blockage?
 Culvert, bridge blockage scenarios should be modelled. - Is there residual risk from reservoirs?
 If so, how can this be mitigated and does the emergency plan for the site address such risk?
-Reference the EA's Reservoir Flood Map. - Is there residual risk of flooding from canals?
+Reference the EA's Reservoir Flood Map25. - Is there residual risk of flooding from canals?
 If so, how can this be mitigated and does the emergency plan for the site address such risk?
 Consultation required with the EA, county council and Canal & River Trust, or private owner.
-Breach / overtopping scenarios should be modelled if applicable. - What flood-related risks will remain after mitigation measures have been implemented? - How, and by whom, will these risks be managed over the lifetime of the development?

-7. Access and escape routes

-- Can safe access and escape routes be achieved during the extreme flood event whilst accounting for climate change? - Safe access and escape routes should be explicitly identified as part of an agreed emergency plan tailored specifically to the site.

-8. Offsite impacts
+Breach / overtopping scenarios should be modelled if applicable. - What flood-related risks will remain after mitigation measures have been implemented? - How, and by whom, will these risks be managed over the lifetime of the development? - 7.
+Access and escape routes - Can safe access and escape routes be achieved during the extreme flood event whilst accounting for climate change? - Safe access and escape routes should be explicitly identified as part of an agreed emergency plan tailored specifically to the site. - 8.
+Offsite impacts